yunnian/php-nsq/README.md

 });

 2. if your have strong consuming ability ,you can add you rdy num and connect num

+3. you can use supervisor to supervise process

 ```